materialize-labs/ai-upwork-proposal-generator/README.md

-# Upwork OAuth2 Python App
+# Upwork Job and Application Scraper

 This is a Python app that demonstrates the authentication process with the Upwork API using OAuth 2.0, retrieves job applications for a freelancer, and stores the data in a SQLite database.